FrankLef/cookiecutter-dsci/README.md

     poetry env remove <python>

-### Step 3 Automate tasks with `Makefile`

-`Make` will automate tasks.
-The Make file will be used repeatedly hereinafter to automate the tasks.
+run `poetry update` so that the `poetry.lock` file will be created and the virtual environment updated with the right packages and versions.

 ### Step 4 Setup the new `.git`